 Conference rooms, breakout rooms, meeting rooms, foyer and outdoor areas will be available to hire for business events.
-Based on market demand analysis and comparisons from other similar venues, it is estimated that the BPACC will be hired a total of 30 days in the first full year of operation for commercial events, increasing to 110 days by year 5, with larger conferences hiring over 4 days.
-The revenue model completed for MICE and functions at the BPACC estimates that of these events, there will be a mixture of conferences, cabaret/banquet style events of varying sizes, cocktail receptions, seminars and special events.
-The total estimated revenue for these events is \$109,500 for the first full year, increasing to \$193,452 by year 5.
+Based on market demand analysis and comparisons from other, similar venues, it is estimated that the BPACC will be hired a total of 85 times in the first full year of operation for commercial events, increasing to 110 times by year 5, with larger conferences hiring over 4 days.
+The revenue model completed for Business Events and Functions at the BPACC estimates that, of these 85 events, there will be a mixture of conferences, cabaret/banquet style events of varying sizes, cocktail receptions, seminars and special events.
+The total estimated revenue for these events is \$138,625 for the first full year, increasing to \$189,659 by year 5.